baptisteRiviere/tileGuessr-Front/README.md

 # Installation

 The game is built using HTML, CSS, and JavaScript, and can be run on any web browser.
-To run the game on your local machine, simply clone this repository and install a server architecture like LAMP in Linux or WAMP in Windows.
+To run the game on your local machine, simply clone this repository and open the src/html/index.html in your navigator.

 ## How to Play